Sushants-Git/Deja-Vu/README.md

 # ![Group 6(1)](https://github.com/Sushants-Git/Deja-Vu/assets/100516354/e80b1a1c-1d70-4911-ac56-8c2e8ce0c013) Deja Vu - An AI powered bookmarker

-A Chrome Extension which offers a seamless way to find bookmarks.
+An powered Chrome Extension which offers a seamless way to find bookmarks.

 ## How it works